JauraSeerat/Federated_Learning_using_Pysyft_Pytorch/README.md

 ## Acknowledgement

-I would like to show my gratitude to Udcaity and Facebook for providing me a chance.
+I would like to show my gratitude to ***Udacity and Facebook*** for providing me a chance.
 Three months in this Scholarship Challenge has made huge impact in my life in positive ways.
 Thank you for helping me to achieve my dreams.
 Last but not least, I would also like to acknowledge the efforts of slack community who is always ready to help.